psu13/mutable-hakyll/posts/sept-shorts.md

 I have nothing more to say about this but plan to have a really good time.

+Edit: I actually do have one more thing to say about this.
+Seeing it again I'm struck by how unbelieveable it is that they could shoot this the way they did with the giant movie cameras of the time.
+And that this might not be appreciated enough in these days when you could just walk around the stage with a phone (or, any of the smaller digital cinema cameras, that are comparatively tiny) and do it (if you knew what you were doing).

 #### Pod People

 Aside from some light use of the classic and now mostly forgotten [iPod